Biden’s quest for a new normal: Can he restore calm and still make progress?

 She’s even optimistic that despite years of obstruction, Republicans will play ball with Biden on infrastructure and perhaps on immigration and climate, too.

-“I view this time more as Reagan coming in after Carter than Ford after Nixon,” Glover said.
+“I view this time more as Reagan coming in after [Jimmy] Carter than Ford after Nixon,” Glover said.
 “Biden seems more ‘Morning in America’ after a desecration of U.S. interests around the world.”

 But sunshiny views of the new administration’s reset quickly melt under the glare of sharp division in a nation running low on trust in institutions and confidence in compromises.